 Can’t fit a semester off campus into your busy schedule?
 Need to catch up on credits to graduate on time?
 Simply looking for more hands-on internships or research experiences?
 Participating in an off-campus program during the summer may be for you!

 Many students have taken courses off-campus to fulfill requirements in their major, though others may spend a summer off-campus to free up time during the regular semesters to focus on coursework for their majors or internships.

-Programs for which a transcript is issued by an accredited American college or university are also approved for transfer credit.
+The following study abroad organizations have been approved by the College for summer abroad programs.
 Programs not on this list must be approved by the Academic Appeals Board in order to earn transfer credit.

 - AIFS (American Institute for Foreign Study)

 - Program options in Argentina, Austria, Barbados, Costa Rica, Czech Republic, the Galápagos Islands, England, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Portugal, Russia, South Africa, and Spain.

 - Learn about the origins of global healthcare, compare how countries are managing current challenges and gain insight into how healthcare might look in the future, all while experiencing firsthand the sights, sounds and splendors of London, Barcelona, and Florence.

 - Program Highlight: Environmental Science in the Galápagos Islands

 - Spend a summer in the biodiverse Galápagos Islands, Ecuador with AIFS!
 Study environmental science at the Universidad San Francisco de Quito (USFQ), one of the highest-ranked universities in Ecuador.
 Begin the program at USFQ’s Cumbayá campus in Quito before flying to the university’s Extension campus on the island of San Cristóbal.